 Best practice #2: Know your audience

 Your audience is the heart of everything you post: If you’re not publishing images they love, then you’re not doing your job on Instagram.
 So, know your audience!
 Understand their likes and desires, passions and pains.
 The more you tap into them, the better your engagement.
+If you need more guidance on how to know your audience better, read our article on creative tips for getting to know your audience.

 Best practice #3: Keep current